-The Land Bank and Standard Bank facilities is further restricted to the following loan conditions (covenants) based on a TWK Agriculture Holdings (Pty) Ltd level:
+The Land Bank, FNB and Standard Bank facilities are further restricted to the following loan conditions (covenants) based on a TWK Agriculture Holdings (Pty) Ltd level:

-- ▶ Interest cover ratio of greater than or equal to 2,3 to 1; - ▶ Total debt to equity ratio of smaller than 250%; - Long-term debt to equity smaller than 80%; - Cumulative debt service cover ratio of equal or greater than 1,2; - Security cover ratio of greater than 1 to 1.
+- Interest cover ratio of greater than or equal to 2,3 to 1; - Total debt to equity ratio of smaller than 250%; - Long-term debt to equity smaller than 80%; - · Cumulative debt service cover ratio of equal or greater than 1,2; - Security cover ratio of greater than 1 to 1.

-The group provides the Land Bank and Standard Bank of South Africa on a yearly basis with a compliance certificate and during the year no event or potential event of default occurred.
+The group provides the Land Bank, FNB and Standard Bank of South Africa with a compliance certificate on a yearly basis, and during the year, no event or potential event of default occurred.